Global Leader Profiles

 Gary Smith, non-executive Chairman, appointed to FLT board 2007

-Gary has vast tourism industry experience and has served on a diverse range of boards and tourism industry related bodies during the past 20 years.
-He is currently managing director of Tourism Leisure Corporation and the Kingfisher Bay Resort Group of companies.
+Gary has vast tourism industry experience and has served on a diverse range of boards and tourism industry related bodies during the past 30 years.

-Gary, a Fellow of the Australian Institute of Company Directors and the Institute of Chartered Accountants, was an independent director of S8 Limited from soon after its inception until its acquisition by MFS Limited in 2007.
+Gary is a Fellow of the Australian Institute of Company Directors and the Institute of Chartered Accountants.
+He is also a director of Michael Hill International Limited.

 Graham “Skroo” Turner – Chief Executive Officer